[Updated: August 2, 2019]

 It all begins with a relationship.
 You should begin cultivating this relationship around six months before you launch.
 The key to this relationship is being helpful.
 Forget about what you need.
 Offer journalists stories that will excite their audience and serve their needs, not your own.
 Like, retweet or comment on their stories.
 Like everyone, journalists appreciate recognition.

 This helps you to build a relationship.
-Then, when you're ready to launch, you already have a rapport with which to work.
+Then, when you're ready to launch, you already have rapport.
 Once you find a journalist whose beat fits your industry, do your research to find out what kind of stories the reporter covers.
 What stories did his or her audience like and share the most on social media?
 Use this information to craft your own pitch.

-If this is too overwhelming or you don't have enough time to cultivate these relationships, then it would be a good idea to hire a PR firm who already has established relationships with the media.
+If this is too overwhelming or you don't have enough time to cultivate these relationships, then consider hiring a PR firm with established relationships with the media.

 5. Write a Knockout Press Release